 However, there is not enough data to prove that green buildings save more energy than conventional ones.
 The best-case scenario is that these green buildings perform no better or worse on primary energy savings.

 The Phipps’ Center For Sustainable Landscapes in Pittsburgh is a green building that handles solar, wind, and geothermal energy.
-Another example of a green building is The Bahrain World Trade Center (BWTC) in Manama, Bahrain, built in 2008.
+Another example of a green building is The Bahrain World Trade Center (BWTC) in Manama, Bahrain that was built in 2008.
 It is a 50-floor, twin tower complex — the first-ever skyscraper in the world to include wind turbines in its design.

 Other examples of famous green buildings are Khoo Teck Puat Hospital in Singapore, Pixel Building in Melbourne, The Crystal in London, and ACROS Fukuoka Foundation Building in Japan.